Random coupling model of turbulence as a classical Sachdev-Ye-Kitaev model: Path integral for the random coupling model

 Note that the original range of integration, $0\leq t' \leq t_f$, reduced to the ranges in (\ref{eq:dR}) and (\ref{eq:dG}) as a result of the Heaviside theta functions.
 At equal times $t_1 = t_2$, the right-hand side of (\ref{eq:dR}) vanishes and the $\p_{t_2} \mR$ term is regular.
 This further implies that the delta function term should not appear, leading to $\mR(t,t) = T$.
 The resulting equations from (\ref{eq:dR}) and (\ref{eq:dG}) are precisely equations (15) and (16) of \cite{Hansen}.

 Up to now we have not made explicit use of the probability distribution for the initial conditions.
 In fact, its role is to set initial conditions for our bilocal fields, $G(0,0) = T$; assuming that $G(t_2,t_1)$ is a function only of $|t_2{-}t_1|$ then implies that $G(t,t)= T$.
-Next, taking the ansatz $\mR(t_2,t_1) = G(t_2,t_1)$, we find that (\ref{eom-final-1}) and (\ref{eom-final-2}) reduce to the same integral equation for $G$ when $t_1\leq t_2$,
+Next, by invoking the fluctuation-dissipation relation \cite{Kraichnan_FDT,Deker_Haake_1975}, $\mR(t_2,t_1) = G(t_2,t_1)$, we find that (\ref{eom-final-1}) and (\ref{eom-final-2}) reduce to the same integral equation for $G$ when $t_1\leq t_2$,

 With $t_1=0$, $t_2=t$ and $G(t_1,t_2) = G(t_2,t_1)= G(t_2{-}t_1)$, this is just (\ref{SD}) in the main body. \\

 \textit{Schwinger-Keldysh}

 Let us make contact between the calculation we just did and the analogous calculation in the SYK model.
 The two-point function we are computing here is an expectation value in a state; it differs from what the path integral naturally computes in quantum field theory, which has a ket that is the in state in the far past and a bra that is the out state in the far future.
 To compute an expectation value in a quantum field theory one must introduce a folded (Schwinger-Keldysh) contour.
 There is then a field $\phi_+$ living on the upper fold and a field $\phi_-$ living on the lower fold.
 One rotates variables to $\phi_{cl} = \frac{1}{\sqrt{2}}(\phi_+ + \phi_-)$ and $\phi_{q} = \frac{1}{\sqrt{2}}(\phi_+ - \phi_-)$.
 There is now a 2 by 2 matrix of Green's functions, like our (\ref{A8}).
 Our $\rho$ is analogous to $\phi_{q}$; in the classical limit $\phi_{q}$ goes to zero.
 The Keldysh Green's function is $\la \phi_{cl}(t_1) \phi_{cl}(t_2)\ra$, like our $G(t_1,t_2)$, and the retarded Green's function is $\la \phi_{q}(t_1) \phi_{cl}(t_2)\ra$, like our $R(t_1,t_2)$.
 Likewise, (\ref{bilocal-sol-ansatz}) is just the $\hbar\rightarrow 0$ of the fluctuation-dissipation relation between the Keldysh and retarded Green's function.